JeremyACase/ubiquia/docs/ubiquia-design-doc.md

   - **Direct Acylic Graph Registration**: The Flow Service will be able to allow registration of Directed Acyclic Graph workflows comprised of components and adapters.
   - **Direct Acylic Graph Orchestration**: The Flow Service will double as a Kubernetes operator capable of orchestrating DAG's across Kubernetes clusters dynamically and at runtime.
   - **Schema Validation**: The Flow Service will be able to verify input/output of components based on an ACL.
 This is especially important for LLM-based components.
-  - **Vector Database Interface**: For components that are Large Language Models (LLM's), Flow Service will be able to interface with a vector database on behalf of the LLM.
   - **Back Pressure**: Leveraging queues and the inbox/outbox pattern, Flow Service will provide a "back pressure" endpoint allowing for the Executive Service to be able to actuate Flow Service DAG's across ubiquia Agents to alleviate pressure.
   - **DAG Dataflow**: Flow Service will persist data into the distributed database via a queueing mechanism via the inbox/outbox pattern.
 - **API**: